tom-tan/bhxiv-gen-pdf/README.md

     ./bin/gen-pdf example/logic/

-which will generate the paper as *paper.pdf*.
+which will currently generate the paper as *paper.pdf*.